Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: A toy model

 \subsection{Flat space}

 Let us first study the case of flat space, which simplifies the calculations greatly.
-The case of AdS is similar and will be discussed in the next subsection.
+The case of AdS is similar and will be discussed in sect.
+2.3.
 The bulk metric in Gauss normal coordinates is given by

 where $\eta_{ij}$ denotes the Minkowski metric on boundaries, the ``brane" locates at $x=1$, and $x=0$ mimics the AdS boundary in AdS/BCFT.
 Similar to AdS/BCFT, we choose Dirichlet boundary condition (DBC) on the left boundary